andizq/discminer/example/mwc480_12co/fit/README.rst

 * free parameters for orientation, velocity, intensity, linewidth, line slope, and both emitting surfaces.

-The fitting step can be computationally expensive.
-For this reason, the example folder contains a precomputed ``log_pars.txt`` file so that the analysis workflow can be reproduced without rerunning the MCMC fit.
+The fitting step can be computationally expensive (the precomputed 230walker, 10000-step run took ~6 hours on 48 cores and used about 600 MB of memory per core; performance will vary by system).
+For this reason, the parent example folder contains the precomputed ``log_pars_mwc480_12co_0p2_maps_cube_230walkers_10000steps.json`` file so that the analysis workflow can be reproduced without rerunning the MCMC fit while retaining the fit metadata.